SpringXy/N1ckArg.github.io/README.md

       "mercury" : "you've been nothing but sweet with me...and I hope I can repay you back everything you've done for me...", "crown" : "(Think no evil) ...
-I rather forget...to be able to forgive...", "ballet" : "I want my strings to be pulled no more...I want to finally rest and make the courtain fall...", };
+I rather forget...to be able to forgive...", "ballet" : "I want my strings to be pulled no more...I want to finally rest and make the courtain fall...", "spanish" : "The language I wished I forgot to be able to feel normal...", "family" : "sometimes blood don't relate you to be people to be your family...people you care about can be your family as well!", };

     function checkCode() {